RyanBabij/Wildcat/README.md

 #### File
 Code for file operations.
 Allows easy creation, deletion, and modification of files.
 Also contains tools for savefiles.

-#### GL
+#### Game
-Current OpenGL code used for the projects.
+Any code which is mostly used for games.
+Name generators, Board object for 2D tile-based games, EASI programming language interpreter, World Generator.

 #### Graphics
 Code relating to textures, images and fonts.
-Contains lodepng and picopng.

-#### GUI
-Code relating to GUI controls, such as scrollbars, textboxes, buttons, etc.
+Uses OpenGL, FreeGLUT, GLEW, lodepng, picopng.
+Also contains code for OpenGL rendering, with option for DirectX support later.
+Includes ugly but functional code for rendering custom GUI elements.
+Also includes code for loading PNGs into Textures.

 #### Interface
-Code to aid abstraction.
-Guarantees various functions.
+Code for various interfaces, like handling Idle cycles or ticks.
+Objects which return Textures and Coordinates.

-#### LogicTick
+#### Lib
-Code for handling logic ticks for gameplay.
+Any libs I include go here, currently FreeGLUT and GLEW.

 #### Math
 Code for mathematical algorithms, includng random number generation.

-#### Misc
-Any self contained functions which I don't know where to put.

-#### NameGen
-Code for random name generation.

-#### Output

-#### Render

-#### Sleep
-Small cross-platform library for allowing sleep between Windows and Linux.

-#### String
-Wrapper for std::string, has some extra functions.

-#### Thread
-Code for threading.

-#### Time
-Code for timers and calendars.
+Includes geometry, fractals, prime numbers, and expression evaluation.

-#### WorldGenerator
+#### System
-Code for random world generation algorithms (pretty much diamond-square with a few twists).
+Stuff which relies on OS functionality.
+Sleep, threads (not so much with C++17), time and timers.
+OS-specific defines.